 Your physio will want to make sure you don’t feel pain in your knee when you run and that there is no swelling.
-You will be cleared to play when you have a full range of motion with good stability and your injured knee is as strong as the opposite side3.
+You will be cleared to play when you have an acceptable range of motion with good stability, and when your injured knee is as strong as your other knee.

 The risks of returning too soon

-It’s important that you only return to sport when your body is completely ready as there’s a high risk of re-tearing your ACL if you demand too much of your knee before it’s ready3.
-For many people there are risks involved in returning to football less than 12 months after surgery, but you should be able to do some gentle exercise and sport after around six months.
-The precise length of time it takes to recover varies between individuals, and the most important thing to consider is whether you feel ready to start playing again.
+It’s important that you only return to sport when your body is completely ready.
+There’s a high risk of re-tearing your ACL if you demand too much of your knee before it’s ready.
+For many people there are risks involved in returning to football less than 12 months after surgery, but you should be able to do some gentle exercise and sport around six months after ACL surgery.
+The precise length of time it takes to recover varies between individuals, and an important thing to consider is whether you feel ready to start playing again.